 Will a certificate program be enough?
 Or will you also need a bachelor’s degree or graduate school education?

-For instance, at minimum, most health care interpreters need a high school diploma.
-Sometimes, certification—and even higher education—is required.
-The standards may vary from one medical institution to another.
+For instance, most health care interpreters need a highschool diploma.
+Sometimes, certification and/or higher education is required, and standards often vary from one medical institution to another.

 If you’re earning your bachelor’s degree with plans to be a professional interpreter, there are several ways to proceed.

-A concentration or even a double major could ground you in both the language and the specific field of interpretation.
+If not, a concentration or double major could ground you in both the language and the specific field of interpretation.
 If you want to be an interpreter for Austrian businesses, for example, you might double major in business and German.

 Some institutions are dedicated to training interpreters and translators.